tribalthirst/tribalthirst/src/ux/content/posts/uncomfortable.md

 ---
 title: "Uncomfortable"
 date: "2017-07-12"
+aliases:
+  - /uncomfortable
 categories:
   - "miscellaneous"
 ---

 Being uncomfortable gets my Spidey senses going.
 It is uncanny how I can see problems with much more clarity.
 The smallest details become chasms that I need to conquer or cross.
-Now combine being uncomfortable with new surroundings.
-It is like when Superman first discovers his superpowers of seeing everything blurring by and he can't take it all in till he focuses.
+Now combine being uncomfortable with new surroundings. <!--more-->It is like when Superman first discovers his superpowers of seeing everything blurring by and he can't take it all in till he focuses.

 This is me now, with a new job and different environment.
 Here are steps I am taking for better clarity that may help you.